 Photo: Nina Weiss/Flyerdelphia

-The Phantoms return to action on Friday when they host the Rochester Americans at PPL Center.
-The opening faceoff is set for 7:05 p.m.
+The two teams meet again on Friday night, this time at PPL Center.
+Game time is set for 7:05 p.m.

 Kevin Durso is managing editor for Flyerdelphia.
 Follow him on Twitter @Kevin_Durso.